geo-knowledge-hub/geo-knowledge-hub-workshop/materials/example-package/README.md

-## Example package - CropWatch Monitoring System
+## Example Knowledge Package

-The Knowledge Package "CropWatch Monitoring System" introduced the CropWatch system.
-This package is adapted from the GEO Knowledge Hub.
+This is an example of a Knowledge Package composed of multiple elements.
+It is used to introduce the concepts of the GEO Knowledge Hub during the workshop.

-This directory is a [Knowledge Package Repository](https://github.com/geo-knowledge-hub/geo-package-loader#knowledge-package-repository) containing all the files and metadata needed to publish the package on GEO Knowledge Hub.
-In total, 5 Knowledge Resources are available:
+> This directory is a [Knowledge Package Repository](https://github.com/geo-knowledge-hub/geo-package-loader#knowledge-package-repository) containing all the files and metadata needed to publish the package on GEO Knowledge Hub.

-1. `Article`: Article describing the CropWatch system
-2. `Dataset`: Resource describing the input data used by CropWatch
-3. `Software`: Resources explaining the "CropWatch Cloud" and "FieldWatch Smart Phone App"
-4. `Training materials`: Resource explaining how the CropWatch ecosystem can be used

 ## Publishing the Knowledge Package